Tuesday, May 30, 2023

 Why use monads?

 Monads are a powerful tool for structuring computations.
-They can be used to represent a wide variety of computational concepts, such as:
+They can represent various computational concepts, such as state, sequencing, and exceptions.

 State: Monads can be used to represent computations that have side effects, such as reading or writing to a file.